 Artists take their time, why don’t you?
 If you’re manscaping, above all we advise you: DO NOT RUSH.
 No date, no matter how spicy, is worth a stint in the ER.

-So, whether you choose a “bushier is better” or “the bald and the beautiful” look, you can maximize your prowess by minimizing all body odors with Lume.
+So, whether you choose a “bushier is better” or “the bald and the beautiful” look, you can maximize your prowess by minimizing all body odors with Lume Deodorant for Underarms & Private Parts.
 Just apply a trace amount anywhere you have external odor down there (where sweat and other fluids gather along your front and backside)... you get the idea.

-Lume is completely safe for you to use up north and down south.
+Lume is a skin-safe deodorant that's made for you to use up north and down south.
 And, when it comes to an empowered lifestyle, Lume’s got your back (as well as your pits and private bits) covered.